Amr1Moussa/IEEE-ML-2025/Diamond_Price_Regression/Readme.md

-Here’s a clean and professional **README.md** file for your Kaggle diamond price prediction project:

----

 # 💎 Diamond Price Prediction

 This project uses the classic **Diamonds Dataset** from Kaggle to predict diamond prices based on their physical characteristics and quality metrics.
 It's a great exercise in data preprocessing, feature engineering, regression modeling, and evaluation.